-The Loveliest Places to Visit in Kodaikanal, India
+The Best Places to Visit in Kodaikanal, India

 I have visited Kodaikanal twice, one in 2010 and again in 2016.
 To be honest, the town is pretty much the same, but my experience was something like from two different dimensions.

 On one side, it was a family trip in the summers.
 And like most hill stations, Kodaikanal sees an insane number of tourists in the summer months.
 You will have to fight your way to the perfect spot at the foothills of the waterfalls and wait in long lines for a boating trip in the lake.

 We even had to knock many hotels before we go one that had some space (online booking wasn’t very popular then).

 I liked the other time better.
 But to enjoy it, one must get out of the main town.
 That’s where all the beauty of the surrounding hills lies.
 In the unkempt hiking trails that lead up to a shivering sunrise, rickety bus rides to nearby villages, eating a sandwich next to a gurgling wild water stream and abandoned huts on top of hills.

 There are both ways to do it honestly, but it would be best to get a bit of both.
 Also, for the record, Kodaikanal is often referred to as ‘Kodai’ by locals and backpackers that are common in search of some trippy stuff (Scroll down to Mannavanur section for more).